 This practicum provides an opportunity for students who have completed the Early Childhood Education Certificate requirements to apply knowledge and specific leadership skills in a mentored practical administrative setting.
-Prerequisites: E2611, E2612
+Prerequisites: E2611 Introduction to Early Childhood Educational Ministry, E2612 Early Childhood Educational Administration.